fastruby/rails-template/README.md

-This includes scripts, templates and links to set up a development environment
+This includes scripts, templates and links to setup a Rails project.

 # Usage